-When a child is identified as having SEND, the teacher (with support from the SENDCo) will create an INP (individual needs plan) to specify the learning that the child requires that is additional to, or different from, those of a typical child of their age.
+When a child is identified as having SEND, the teacher (with support from the SENDCo) will create an INP (individual needs plan) to specify the learning that the child requires which is additional to, or different from, those of a typical child of their age.
 The INP will have targets that are made with the child and a meeting held with the parents to discuss the plan and make any amendments so that the child, parents/carers and teachers are confident the provision meets the child's needs.
-The INPs are reviewed with the child and parents termly to discuss how they feel they have made progress and what has gone well, or may need to be changed.
+The INPs are reviewed with the child and parents termly to discuss progress, what has gone well, and what may need to be changed.
 This is followed by the creation of a new INP.

 INPs will be reviewed more frequently in cases where the child's progress indicates that the plan or targets are no longer suitable.
 Children with SEND are consulted through pupil voice, mentoring and child centred approaches to reviews of Individual Need Plans and EHCPs.